-Reflect on your own
+Reflect on your own research practices

-Who helped you to learn about the research culture?
+Who helped you learn about research culture?

 How did you become aware of the norms, standards, values and attitudes associated with being a successful researcher in your discipline or area of study?